mattermost/docs/source/process/casestudy.rst

 1. Customer has completed a deployment of Mattermost and is open to a case study.
 2. Customer case study contact is introduced to a Mattermost case study coordinator over email and completes a questionnaire (below).
 3. Mattermost case study coordinator arranges a 30-minute phone or video call with the customer for a discussion around the questionnaire and deployment.
-4. One to two weeks later a draft case study (a shared Google document) is sent to the customer for review and approval.
+4. One to two weeks later a draft case study (in a shared Google document) is sent to the customer for review and approval.
 5. Mattermost case study coordinator politely checks in with the customer every 2 business days for an estimate of the draft case study review time.
 6. The case study coordinator also commissions a banner to be included in the case study blog post.
 7. The case study coordinator creates a draft blog post (in WordPress).
 The draft will then be reviewed for formatting, grammar, and so on by following the Community Content Guidelines https://docs.mattermost.com/process/marketing-guidelines.html